attack68/rateslib/docs/source/z_quantlib.rst

    Thus to replicate the result from *QuantLib*, the function :meth:`add_tenor()<rateslib.calendars.add_tenor>` is used to find the adjusted maturity dates for each *Instrument* and use those values as input to our *Curve*.

-The next step is to create the instruments and call the solver:
+The next step is to create the *Instruments* and call the :class:`~rateslib.solver.Solver`:

 .. ipython:: python